atbcb/usab-uswds/_pages/av/report.md

   </figcaption>
 </figure>

-**Dr. Victor Paquet** of the [Center for Inclusive Design and Environmental Access](http://idea.ap.buffalo.edu) (IDeA Center) at the University at Buffalo presented results of two vehicle ramp research studies that focused on the effects of ramp slope and multi-segment ramp configuration on human performance during ascension and descension for people with disabilities including users of manual wheelchairs, power wheelchairs, scooters, white canes, and other walking aids under ideal laboratory environmental conditions.
+**Dr. Victor Paquet** of the [Center for Inclusive Design and Environmental Access](http://idea.ap.buffalo.edu/) (IDeA Center) at the University at Buffalo presented results of two vehicle ramp research studies that focused on the effects of ramp slope and multi-segment ramp configuration on human performance during ascension and descension for people with disabilities including users of manual wheelchairs, power wheelchairs, scooters, white canes, and other walking aids under ideal laboratory environmental conditions.

 The first study investigated the effects of ramp slope on human performance during ramp ascent and descent.
 Each research participant ascended and descended ramps of different slopes, including those with a rise to run of 1:12, 1:8, 1:6, and 1:4.
 Unsurprisingly, ramp ascent times and perceived exertion decreased as slope decreased.
 Ramp slopes of 1:8 and 1:12 were the easiest for all user groups, while the 1:4 slope and 1:6 slope hampered 33% and 15% of users from independently completing ascent, respectively.
 Power wheelchair users, individuals with visual impairments, and other ambulation aid users rated descent, or going down steep ramps, more difficult than going up.

 <figure class="img-right">
   <img src="./images/108-rampstudy.png" alt="A photograph showing a manual wheelchair user on a ramp." class="center">
   <figcaption style="text-align:center">
-    <em>A study participant tests a ramp with a <br>
+    <em>A study participant tests a ramp with <br>
-    1:8 slope using a manual wheelchair.</em>
+    a 1:8 slope using a manual wheelchair.</em>
   </figcaption>
 </figure>